zonneplan/otel-workshop-app/README.md

 ## Setup

 1. Run `npm install` to install all dependencies
-2. Run the docker-compose by first cloning (https://github.com/zonneplan/otel-workshop-compose), navigate to that folder and then run `docker-compose up -d`
+2. Run the docker-compose by running: `docker-compose -p otel-workshop -f docker/docker-compose.yml up -d`
 3. Prepare the database: `npm run db:prepare`
 4. Run all apps: `npm run all`
 5. Go to the API: [http://localhost:3001/api](http://localhost:3001/api)